the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure Event Aggregator Cron schedules always have array format and avoid errors on fresh WordPress installations (thanks @mmcachran).
 * Fix - Regular expresion to sanitize name of columns on the EA client make sure all invalid characters are removed.
 * Fix - Use more robust code in the `tribe_is_past_event` template tag to avoid Warnings.
+* Fix - Review and improve the Rewrite component to correctly parse and handle localized URLs and accented characters.
+[TEC-3608]

 = [5.2.1] 2020-10-22 =